Princedubey2004/social_media/README.md

 # Social Pulse

-**Social Pulse** is my full-stack social media platform built on the MERN stack.
-It delivers the core experiences I wanted from a modern community: create posts with captions and images, react to what friends share, discover new people to follow, and keep profiles up to date.
+**Social Pulse** is a full-stack social media platform by Prince Dubey.
+It delivers the core experiences wanted from a modern community: create posts with captions and images, react to what friends share, discover new people to follow, and keep profiles up to date.

 ---